 A friend once described me as a “Premier League raconteur”, which, to this day, is the best compliment anyone’s ever bestowed on me (even if not entirely true).
 Anyway, here’s a self-deprecating little anecdote about a terrible moment in my life that I’m not proud of and for which you should definitely judge me.
 I have nothing else to write about, so this is just meaningless ‘content’.

-A few years ago, I was sitting in a meeting at work doing my usual routine of intermittently shifting in my seat and occasionally nodding like the Churchill Insurance dog in an effort to appear interested and engaged.
+A few years ago, I was sitting in a meeting at work doing my usual routine of intermittently shifting in my seat and occasionally nodding like the Churchill Insurance dog to appear interested and engaged.
 To my right were colleagues from my team, and on my left were some women who were a complete mystery to me.

 My analogous mind raced wildly.
 I was a peregrine falcon about to perform a rapid stoop, picking off a malodorous pigeon in midair at 200mph.
 I was a human containment boom protecting unspoiled (i.e. non-farty) areas of the meeting room against a foul pollutant.
-I was Gandalf facing the Balrog, internally shouting (so as not to disrupt the meeting) “You shall not pass!”.
+I was Gandalf facing the Balrog, internally shouting (so as not to disrupt the meeting), “You shall not pass!”.

 Anyway, I guess the thing with being a raconteur is that you really need the anecdotes.
 I’m not entirely sure this was it.